Gophers men's basketball to compete in SoCal Challenge during Thanksgiving week

 Second-year Gophers coach Ben Johnson will have a nearly revamped roster after finishing 13-17 in his first season with his alma mater, but he returns leading scorer and rebounder Jamison Battle.

-"We're looking forward to playing in the SoCal Challenge and facing some great competition Thanksgiving week," Johnson said.
+"We're looking forward to playing in the SoCal Challenge and facing some great competition Thanksgiving week," Johnson said in the news relase.
 "We know our student-athletes will have a first-class experience at such a well-run national tournament.
 I'm excited for our Gophers fans to experience a fun, warm destination that they can travel to and enjoy."